attivio/suit/documentation/components/MasterDetails.md

   />
 ```

-__2:__ A master detail example using the dummy &lt;Details&gt; component on the right side,
+__2:__ A master detail example using the dummy &lt;Details&gt; component on the right side and
-multiselect table option, that always requires a table selection.
+multiselect table option that always requires a table selection.

 ```jsx
   const tableData = require('../sampleData/TableData').default;